Media literacy: Media literacy education

 Media literacy education is sometimes conceptualized as a way to address the negative dimensions of media, including media manipulation, misinformation, gender and racial stereotypes and violence, the sexualization of children, and concerns about loss of privacy, cyberbullying and Internet predators.
 By building knowledge and competencies in using media and technology, media literacy education may provide a type of protection to children and young people by helping them make good choices in their media consumption habits, and patterns of usage.

-Some scholars see media literacy as a dialogical process for social and environmental justice that incorporates Paulo Freire's (1970) notion of praxis, "reflection and action upon the world in order to transform it" (p.
-36).
 This pedagogical project questions representations of class, gender, race, sexuality and other forms of identity and challenges media messages that reproduce oppression and discrimination.
 Proponents of media literacy education argue that the inclusion of media literacy into school curricula promotes civic engagement, increases awareness of the power structures inherent in popular media and aids students in gaining necessary critical and inquiry skills.
 Media can have a positive or negative impact on society, but media literacy education enables the students to discern inescapable risks of manipulation, propaganda and media bias.
 A growing body of research has begun focusing on the impact of media literacy on youth.
 In an important meta-analysis of more than 50 studies, published in the Journal of Communication, media literacy interventions were found to have positive effects on knowledge, criticism, perceived realism, influence, behavioral beliefs, attitudes, self-efficacy, and behavior.

 Media literacy also encourages critical thinking and self-expression, enabling citizens to decisively exercise their democratic rights.
 Media literacy enables the populace to understand and contribute to public discourse, and, eventually, make sound decisions when electing their leaders.
 People who are media literate can adopt a critical stance when decoding media messages, no matter their views regarding a position.
 Likewise, the use of mobile devices by children and adolescents is increasing significantly; therefore, it is relevant to investigate the level of advertising literacy of parents who interact as mediators between children and mobile advertising.

 Digitalisation and the expansion of information and communication technologies at the beginning of the 21st century have substantially modified the media and their relationship with users, which logically modifies the basic principles of media education.
 It is no longer so much a question of educating critical receivers as of training citizens as responsible prosumers in virtual and hybrid environments.
 Media education currently incorporates phenomena such as social networks, virtual communities, big data, artificial intelligence, cyber-surveillance, etc., as well as training the individual in the critical use of mobile devices of all kinds.

+However, due to the rapid pace of technological advancement and the widespread migration of audiences to digital platforms, media literacy studies have struggled to keep up with these developments.
+Two seminal texts that have shaped 21st-century media literacy education—James Potter’s and Stanley Baran’s works—do not address several emerging and highly relevant concepts, such as post-truth, mob censorship, or the growing role of artificial intelligence in the production and dissemination of online information.